Djokovic & Nadal remain on course at French Open

 Nadal, who was beaten by Djokovic in a gripping semi-final last year, will face Canada's Felix Auger-Aliassime in Paris on Sunday.

-An intriguing element to that match is Toni Nadal, Rafael's uncle who coached him to 16 of his 21 major titles, is part of Auger-Aliassime's team in Paris.
+An intriguing element to that match is Toni Nadal - Rafael's uncle, who coached him to 16 of his 21 major titles - is part of Auger-Aliassime's team in Paris.

 Ninth seed Auger-Aliassime earned his spot in the last 16 with a 7-6 (7-3) 7-6 (7-2) 7-5 win against Serbia's Filip Krajinovic.